-Many thanks to the Jerusalem Foundation for its continued support of Cultural Competency since its inception in 2008.
+Many thanks to Yuvi, to ALYN, and of course, to the Jerusalem Foundation for its ongoing support of cultural competency since its inception!